Antoine-Éléonor-Léon Leclerc de Juigné: French Revolution

 Resulting at 135 votes approving this proposal, 127 voted in opposition, and 12 more joined with reservations.
 The motion, defeated by four votes of majority, made Archbishop Juigné very unpopular.
 On 24 June, as he was leaving the Assembly at Versailles, his carriage was attacked by the very people who a few months prior he had snatched from the horrors of hunger.
 On the 27th he agreed to meet with the Third Estate, and his accession was hailed by the general acclamations of the assembly.

-At the end of the night of August 4, he proposed to sing a "Te Deum" of rejoicing, and on the 11th, he renounced the ecclesiastical tithes:
+At the end of the night of 4 August he proposed to sing a "Te Deum" of rejoicing, and on the 11th, he renounced the ecclesiastical tithes:

 In the name of my confreres, in the name of my co-operators, and of all the clergy who belong to this august Assembly, we are giving ecclesiastical tithes to the hands of a just and generous nation.
 May the Gospel be proclaimed, may divine worship be celebrated with decency and dignity, may the churches be provided with virtuous and zealous priests; that the poor of the people are helped, this is the destination of our tithes, that is the end of our ministry and our vows.
 We entrust ourselves to the National Assembly, and we have no doubt that it will afford us the means to honor worthily and equally sacred objects.

 On 20 September, he offered the silverware of the churches, and on 14 April 1790, sent to the assembly his civic oath.

 Emigration

 Then, alarmed by the course of events, and no longer doubting that all was lost, he obtained permission from the King to leave France.

-He first sought asylum in Chambéry, Savoy.
+He first sought asylum in Chambéry, Duchy of Savoy.

 From Savoy, he published an order against the election of Jean-Baptiste-Joseph Gobel as constitutional Archbishop of Paris, and was denounced by the departmental directory of Paris on 31 March 1791.
 He was further reproached for continuing to appoint canons to the new canonicas, despite having emigrated.

 De Juigné then passed to Konstanz, where he was joined by several bishops and a great many "faithful" priests obliged to leave France.
 He helped them first with his purse, the sale of the few precious effects which remained to him, even of his chapel, then of the gifts which he had received from Catherine II of Russia and of princes and great prelates of Germany.
 He even found means of establishing a seminary in Konstanz, where young clerics were formed to replace the priests decimated by the revolutionary fury.

 From Schaffhausen, he was accused by the National Convention on 15 March 1795 of directing Austrian espionage against France.

-The success of the French armies obliged him in 1799 to leave this residence and accept asylum in Augsburg, offered to him by Clemens Wenceslaus of Saxony, Elector of Trier.
+The success of the French armies in the French Revolutionary Wars obliged him in 1799 to leave this residence and accept asylum in Augsburg, offered to him by Clemens Wenceslaus of Saxony, Elector of Trier.